So deliciously moist and tender this Fresh Strawberry Yogurt Cake is such an easy dessert to make! A cake that everyone will love!

-I have been making my Blueberry Sour Cream Cake for awhile now which prompted me to try pretty much the same recipe but using fresh strawberries instead!
+I have been making my Blueberry Sour Cream Cake for a while now which prompted me to try pretty much the same recipe but using fresh strawberries instead!
 Am I glad I did!

 Most of all this cake is low-fat – yes, you won’t find an inordinate amount of butter here – barely 1/4 cup of light olive oil and just relying on the yogurt (or light sour cream) and the berries themselves to give the cake it’s lovely texture and moisture, too!

 2 cups flour plus 2 Tablespoons extra (separated)

-2 teaspoon baking powder
+2 teaspoons baking powder

 1/2 teaspoon salt

 3 large eggs, room temperature

-1 1/2 cups sugar*
+1 1/4 cups sugar

 1 cup / 8 oz Yogurt or Sour Cream